ganeshdanuri/ganeshdanuri/README.md

 - 👋 Hi, I’m @ganeshdanuri
 - 👀 I’m passionate in Web Development
 - 🌱 I’m currently working in a compnay on React
-- 📫 How to reach me ...
+- 📫 ping me at ganeshdanuri.nitt@gmail.com

 <!---
 ganeshdanuri/ganeshdanuri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.